 I believe this is one of the best day trips from Skopje – it’s close, well-connected and very interesting.
 If you have a spare few hours when visiting Skopje be sure to visit Tetovo, I bet you will be surprised just like I was!

-- What to do in Skopje, the kitschy yet cool capital of Macedonia
+- What to do in Skopje, the kitschy yet cool capital of North Macedonia

 - Matka Canyon – a perfect nature getaway outside Skopje